Posted on: April 14, 2026

 Image

-Tamiko has earned an undergraduate degree in Management and Organizational Development (Spring Arbor University), a Master’s degree in Human Resources Management (Marygrove College), a Master’s degree in Education (Wayne State University), and is currently enrolled in a Ph.D. program at The University of the Cumberlands.
+Tamiko holds an undergraduate degree in Management and Organizational Development from Spring Arbor University, a master’s degree in Human Resource Management from Marygrove College, a master’s degree in Education from Wayne State University, and a Ph.D. from The University of the Cumberlands.

 Tell your network about this post